 Anti-India rebel attack leaves 3 police dead in Kashmir

-SRINAGAR, India (AP) — Police say rebels fighting against Indian rule in disputed Kashmir have attacked a police post, killing three officers and injuring one other.
+SRINAGAR, India (AP) — Rebels fighting against Indian rule in disputed Kashmir attacked a police post on Tuesday, killing three officers and injuring another, police said.

-Police say militants opened gunfire at the post in the southern Shopian area on Tuesday.
+Militants opened gunfire at the post in the southern Shopian area, police said.
 Three policemen were killed on the spot and another was critically wounded in the attack.

+The attackers took away four automatic rifles from the post, police said.

+Reinforcements of counterinsurgency police and soldiers launched search operations in the area to nab attackers.

 No rebel group immediately claimed responsibility for the attack.